 Recommended for Free Things to Do because: Idlewild is a great place for walking and enjoying the river.
 The children's parks and the sports fields are free.

 The Midtown District of Reno is an excellent example of urban resurgence.
 This once neglected part of Reno just south of Downtown has a new life and a variety of restaurants, bars, cafes, shops and art studios.
-From the Mountain Music Parlor where you can hear and participate in musical jams to the foodie restaurants of Feast, Laughing Planet, and Great Full Gardens, you can spend a whole day just walking around this artistic and funky part of town.
+From the Mountain Music Parlor where you can hear and participate in musical jams to the foodie restaurants such as Laughing Planet, and Great Full Gardens, you can spend a whole day just walking around this artistic and funky part of town.
 Visit Junkee or Hello Yoga for great gifts, antiques and clothing and The Melting Pot for unusual costumes and Burning Man gear.

 Recommended for Free Things to Do because: If you are an art fan, Midtown has hundreds of public artworks and murals.
 Walk around and check them out for free.